Qiskit/qiskit.org/content/events/qiskit-hackathon-global.md

 ---

 ## What is Qiskit Hackathon Global?

-Qiskit Hackathon Global will be the first immersive and live 24-hour hackathon experience hosted by IBM's Qiskit Community Team from August 6-8.
-This invitation-only hackathon brings together the quantum community for an exciting, fast-paced three days of training sessions, deep technical talks, and a hackathon with the Qiskit core development team.
+Qiskit Hackathon Global is the first  real-time 24-hour hackathon experience hosted by IBM's Qiskit Community Team on August 6-8, 2020.
+This invitation-only hackathon brings together the quantum community for an immersive three days of training sessions, deep technical talks, and hacking alongside members of the Qiskit core development team.

-Attendees be able to learn about new updates to Qiskit and meet the people building it hands-on, and not only create connections within the Qiskit community, but with the researchers and developers behind it.
+Attendees will have a chance to learn about the latest updates to Qiskit, to meet the researchers and developers behind the product, and to create connections within the Qiskit community.
 More updates to come as this virtual experience approaches!

 ## Location
 Qiskit Hackathon Global will be hosted 100% virtually!
-A central "location" will be provided as the event gets closer, and wherever you are in the world - you will be able to participate.
+A central (virtual) "location" will be provided as the event gets closer, and you will be able to participate wherever you are in the world.

 ## Agenda
 _* times subject to change_
 ###### Qiskit Hackathon Global will be based in the Eastern Time Zone (EDT) for scheduling, activities, and communications.

 #### August 6
-#### Day 1: *Welcome!
+#### *Welcome!
 Presentations and Project Pitches*
 4:00 PM - 6:30 PM EDT

 _more details coming soon!_

 #### August 7
-#### Day 2: *Team Formation & Hackathon*
+#### *Team Formation & Hackathon*
 8:30 AM EDT Start Time

 _more details coming soon!_

 #### August 8
-#### *Day 3: Hackathon, Awards, & Celebration*
+#### *Hackathon, Awards, & Celebration*
 - 1:45 PM EDT Hackathon Ends
 - 3:00 PM EDT Award Ceremony
 - 3:30 PM EDT Celebration Begins!

 _more details coming soon!_

 ## Learn about the Qiskit Global Summer School

-Learn more about the two week summer school that leads up to the hackathon - and how you may be able to get involved!
+Learn more about the two-week summer school that leads up to Qiskit Hackathon Global - and find out how you could get involved!

-Go to the Qiskit Global Summer School's website here.
+Go to the Qiskit Global Summer School's website [here](https://qiskit.org/events/summer-school/).

-_Website coming soon!_

 ## FAQ